-How Gender Shapes Presidential Debates — Including Between Two Men
+How Gender Shapes Presidential Debates — Even When Between 2 Men

 Gender-swapping the debates

 Trying to figure out how a debate would have played out with hypothetical candidates of a different gender is only of limited use as a thought exercise.
-After all, it's impossible to know exactly how voters would respond to a theoretical woman version of Donald Trump.
+After all, it's impossible to know exactly how voters would respond to a theoretical female version of Donald Trump.

 And so researchers have decided to make it not as theoretical.
-In early 2017, Joe Salvatore from NYU and Maria Guadalupe from the business school INSEAD staged a binary gender-reversed version of the 2016 presidential debates, which they titled Her Opponent.
+In early 2017, Joe Salvatore from New York University and Maria Guadalupe from the business school INSEAD staged a binary gender-reversed version of the 2016 presidential debates, which they titled Her Opponent.

-They replaced Donald Trump and Hillary Clinton with the fictional candidates Brenda King and Jonathan Gordon, and they had the actors replicate Trump and Clinton's debate performances — not just word for word, but gesture for gesture, facial expression for facial expression.
+They replaced Donald Trump and Hillary Clinton with the fictional candidates Brenda King and Jonathan Gordon and had the actors replicate Trump and Clinton's debate performances — not just word for word, but gesture for gesture, facial expression for facial expression.

-The results were surprising to Salvatore, as well as audience members.
-Some viewers who didn't like Donald Trump, it turns out — and who thought his debate performance was objectively bad — unexpectedly liked the female version of Trump.
+The results were surprising to Salvatore, as well as to audience members.
+Some viewers who didn't like Donald Trump — and who thought his debate performance was objectively bad — unexpectedly liked the female version of Trump.

 "That actress could run for president in 2024.
-I'm not joking," he said.
+I'm not joking," one man said.
 "I mean that people are so engaged by the way that woman behaves in those clips."

-The fact that some voters liked Brenda King so much also made Salvatore wonder what made her palatable as a woman candidate.
+The fact that some voters liked Brenda King so much also made Salvatore wonder what made her palatable, even to some who didn't like Trump.

 "Is it that they value a woman who has masculine qualities in the way she communicates and behaves?"
 And if so, he added: "Does that mean that the only women that can really find themselves in sort of high-ranking leadership positions are the ones that embrace masculine qualities or characteristics in the way they communicate?"